build-on-aws/content/posts/a-gentle-intro-to-transformer-and-gen-ai/index.md

 #### 1. Fine Tuning I, II
-Fine Tuning I is to frozen the parameters of LLM, except the last two layers (output).
+Fine Tuning I is to freeze the parameters of LLM, except the last two layers (output).
 Therefore, the parameters of the LLM model remain unchanged.
 Fine Tuning II is updating parameters of all layers.
-Obviously, comparing with Fine Tuning I, Fine Tuning II can result in better performance, but it is also more expensive.
+Obviously, compared with Fine Tuning I, Fine Tuning II can result in better performance, but it is also more expensive.

 This is a good reference to understand [Fine Tuning I and II](https://github.com/rasbt/LLM-finetuning-scripts/blob/main/conventional/distilbert-movie-review/2_finetune-last-layers.ipynb).